distrifab/fabchain/README.md

 ```

 The tool works for rollkit rollups on celestia (it starts a celestia-appd and celestia-node bridge locally) as well as tendermint chains.

+## Project history

+This project was started in 2015 under the name [MakerNet](https://makernet.org/), a distributed manufacturing marketplace.

+Since 2015, many deployments of the solution have been made in a centralized way (without blockchains), for different use-cases, but the long-term vision has not been achieved yet because of the many difficulties to set up such an ecosystem (double chicken-and-egg problem of a three-sided marketplace, cultural doubt of designers to share files for third-parties to manufacture, ...).

+In 2017, Pierre-Alexis Ciavaldini wrote the [first article about distributed manufacturing and the blockchain](https://www.annales.org/ri/2017/resumes/aout/14-ri-resum-FR-AN-AL-ES-aout-2017.html), and worked with Tomas Diez and Primavera De Filippi on a [whitepaper for distributed manufacturing in the Fab movement](https://docs.google.com/document/d/1yAJT-OPEVm8R7umFMZc45D6eR5pXdGggJfUXXKaKxeo), where he coined the names `fabchain` and `fabcoin`, and the general goals of a blockchain for distributed manufacturing based on MakerNet's previous years of research.
+He also participated in the creation of the [Internet of Production Alliance](https://www.internetofproduction.org/), which creates standards for documenting hardware projects and manufacturing capabilities.

+When COVID happened, several French initiatives joined forces to produce face shields for health workers as protective equipment was in shortage.
+One of these initiatives was carried by MakerNet, another one was called Visiere Solidaire.
+Using our tools, these two initiatives have produced 1.2 million face shields for health workers in France and abroad.

+Following this experience, the two initiatives created the [3D printer brand Cosmyx](https://www.cosmyx3d.com/), and MakerNet rebranded to DistriFab.

+Cosmyx designs, manufactures and sells 3D printers that are tailor-made for industrial distributed manufacturing.
+Our 3D printers read manufacturing orders from DistriFab and autonomously start printing the requested object, providing a complementary salary to the printer's owner.

+As time passed, more and more distributed manufacturing initiatives started blooming.
+DistriFab's point of view on distributed manufacturing is to connect existing distributed manufacturing ecosystems in a standardized way to make them interoperable.
+This way, a design hosted on platform A can be manufactured by users of platform B on a request created by storefront C, to increase each actor's reach and power to develop the distributed manufacturing paradigm that we've been working on since 2015.